 Vinegar is Too Acidic for Granite

-What makes vinegar a fantastic ingredient in many homemade natural cleaning mixes is its acidity.
-From dissolving mineral buildup on showerheads to eliminating pet stains and odors, vinegar has been a go-to homemade cleaning ingredient for generations.
+What makes vinegar a fantastic cleaning ingredient is its acetic acid content.
+From dissolving mineral buildup on showerheads to eliminating pet stains and odors, vinegar has been a go-to cleaner for generations.

 But vinegar’s acidity can damage granite’s surface, etching through the polished top layer and leaving dull, unattractive spots on your costly countertops.